 TABLE OF CONTENTS

 High-risk transactions include any credit card payment associated with an elevated possibility of financial loss.
-Because high-risk transactions come in many forms, it can be difficult to identify whether or not you accept high-risk transactions within your business operations.
-In fact, even low-risk businesses likely process high-risk transactions within their operations.
+Because they come in many forms, it can be difficult to identify whether or not you accept high-risk transactions within your business operations.
+In fact, even low-risk businesses likely process riskier transactions within their operations.
 Wondering if your business accepts high-risk transactions?
-Find out below in our guide outlining which transactions are considered high risk, why they’re considered high risk, and how to stay protected while processing them.
+Find out below in our guide outlining which transactions are considered high risk, why they’re considered high risk, and how to stay protected with a high-risk merchant account while processing them.

 Technically speaking, all credit card transactions are risky, but some are riskier than others.
-High-risk transactions refer to credit card payments associated with significant risks of chargebacks, fraud, and other potential issues.
-And with evidence suggesting more than 65% of businesses are experiencing an increase in fraud related to chargebacks, it’s more important than ever to understand high-risk transactions, as this is the first step in mitigating the risk of these transactions.Yahoo.
-“Merchants Report Increase in Chargebacks but Little Success in Combatting Them, According to the 2022 Chargebacks911 Field Report“.
-Accessed January 9, 2023.
+High-risk transactions refer to credit card payments associated with significant risks of chargebacks, fraud, and other potential issues, like money laundering.
+And with evidence showing that 75% of eCommerce businesses saw an increase in fraud attempts in 2021, it’s more important than ever to understand high-risk transactions, as this is the first step in mitigating the risk of these transactions.Chargebacks911.
+“Chargeback Stats.
+The Most Up-to-Date Dispute Data Points Available“.
+Accessed May 8, 2023.

 High-Risk Transactions Examples